-If both the Batch Control module and the Command Sequencer module, which both require a license, are licensed at the same time, selection of the module used is carried out by means of the project setting.
+If both the Batch Control module and the Command Sequencer module, which both require a license, are licensed at the same time, selection of the module used in the Runtime is carried out by means of the project setting.

-To select the preferred module in Runtime:
+To select the preferred module in the Runtime:

-- ▶ Click on the node of your project in the Editor. - ► Go to the Runtime settings project properties group. - Select, for License module in Runtime of the Preferred module property, Command Sequencer(default) or Batch Control.
+- Click on the node of your project in the Editor. - Go to the Runtime settings project properties group. - Select, for License module in the Runtime of the Preferred module property, Command Sequencer(default) or Batch Control.